sylvathle/NeutronChangingDose/README.md

 # Neutron Dose in water ball
-Test of energy deposition in a ball of water (30cm in diameter) by neutrons, dependency initial distance of the beam (randomly selected between 16cm and 1m from the center of the ball).
+Test of energy deposition in a ball of water by neutrons or protons, dependent initial distance of the beam.
+The water ball has a 30cm diameter, its center is the center of the mother volume (0,0,0).
+The initial positions are randomly selected between 16cm and 1m from the center of the ball along the z-axis.
+The particle type (proton or neutron) is randomly selected for each event.
+A root TTree file is created giving the energy deposited for each neutron or proton and the initial distance from the center of the ball.
+Protons and neutrons data are stored in separate branches.

 ## Compile the project